axieinfinity/ronin-documentation/docs/validator/responsibilities.md

 * Generating blocks during their turn.
 * Helping other validators generate blocks when they miss their turn.
-* Acknowledging deposit and withdrawal events to facilitate asset assets transfers.
+* Acknowledging deposit and withdrawal events to facilitate assets transfers.
 * Updating validator events.
 * Updating effective threshold events.